 “When confronted by situations which concern the child and seem difficult to solve,do not seek outside remedies but concentrate upon the nature of the child and the essential needs of his development”

 “The Human Tendencies and Montessori Education” Mario Montessori

 According to Montessori, all children need these essentials in order to advance successfully in life, or as Mario Montessori called them, “human tendencies”:

-Orientation – It is important for children to remember that they have place they belong – belong to the family and circle of friends and have community to be a part of.
+Orientation – It is important for children to remember that they have a place they belong – belong to the family and circle of friends and have a community to be a part of.
 Place where they can feel accepted, valued and loved for who they are.
-Our task is to provide environment where children are free to express their frustration, joy, content, anger, fear.
-Peaceful environment creates peaceful atmosphere, state of mind and body for both – adults and children.
+Our task is to provide an environment where children are free to express their frustration, joy, content, anger, fear.
+The peaceful environment creates a peaceful atmosphere, state of mind and body for both – adults and children.

 Communication – Communication is not always verbal.
 We can communicate peace, love and acceptance through our gestures and body language.
 Always coming down to child’s level and making eye-contact are all essential parts of establishing successful communication based on respect.